 Make-up Exams: Makeups for exams will only be given as required by the University Religious Holliday policy and perhaps a few other very special circumstances.
 Do not assume you know what constitutes a very special circumstance without first discussing the matter with me.
-With a good reason I may agree to replace a missed test with the grade on the final exam grade.
-Again, do not assume you know what constitutes a good reason without first discussing the matter to contact me before the exam.
+With a good reason I may agree to replace a missed test with grade with the final exam grade.
+Again, do not assume you know what constitutes a good reason without first discussing the matter with me.
+It is much better to contact me before the exam.
 Once an exam is handed in, it is very very rare that I will allow that grade to be dropped.